Oolonk/bbst/README.md

 # Beyblade Stream Tool
-This is a stream Tool for Magic: The Gathering based of [piio](https://github.com/Oolonk/piio-ssbm)
+This is a stream Tool for Beyblade based of [piio](https://github.com/Oolonk/piio-ssbm)

 ## Social Media